The MD Anderson Symptom Inventory Gastrointestinal Cancer Module (MDASI-GI)

 MD Anderson Symptom Inventory (MDASI) modules augment the 19 core MDASI symptom and interference items with additional items identified as unique to a particular patient population.
 MDASI modules may be disease-specific, disease-site-specific, or treatment-specific.

 The MDASI gastrointestinal cancer module (MDASI-GI) is a site-specific module.
-Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-GI also assesses 5 gastrointestinal cancer-specific symptom items: constipation, diarrhea/watery stools, difficulty swallowing, change in taste, and feeling bloated.
+Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-GI also assesses 5 symptoms specific to gastrointestinal cancer:

 - Purpose: To assess the severity of multiple gastrointestinal cancer-related symptoms and the impact of these symptoms on daily functioning

 - Population: Patients with symptoms caused by gastrointestinal cancer and its treatment

 - Assessment areas: Severity of multiple symptoms and the impact of symptoms on daily functioning during the last 24 hours

 - Method: Self-report; paper-and-pencil form or tablet PC (self-administered or via interview), or telephone-based interactive voice response (IVR) system

 - Scoring: Please see the MDASI User's Guide

 - Reliability: Cronbach alpha reliability ranges from 0.80 to 0.87